kirsho/Singularity/Intro2Singularity.md

 ### What is a definition file

-Again read the manual to understand file content.
+Again read the manual to understand file contents.
 Basically what it does is :
 - calling a docker image with a linux/debian and miniconda already installed.
 More details here [continuumio/miniconda3](https://hub.docker.com/r/continuumio/miniconda3)
 - Set and add conda inthe PATH